yulikexuan/modern-java/concurrency/README.md

 - Learn several things from permormance tests
     - The throughput of the producer-consumer handoff operation for various combinations of parameters
-    - How the bounded buffer scales with different numbers of threads
+    - How the bounded buffer scales with different numbers of threads (pairs)
-    - How we might select the bound size
+    - How we might select the bound size (capacities)

 - Answering those questions above requires running the test for various